 As soon as the New Year rolls round, I start my very early Spring Clean.
 I like to make sure we start the new year with less, especially less of things we don’t need, so I take advantage of charity shop bags that come through the door, donate books I won’t read again to the local community centre and make sure everywhere gets a thorough clean.
 It makes the New Year hard work, but well worth it!
 Tattoed Tealady

-For my big spring clean I hire a carpet cleaning machine and it’s amazing how much of a difference it makes.
+For my big spring clean I hire a carpet cleaning eco company and it’s amazing how much of a difference it makes.
 I also make sure I take down all the curtains and nets for a wash and hire a local window cleaner to do all the windows.
 Christy from Welsh Mum.

 A de-clutter!
 After Xmas our house seems to resemble Toys R Us, so a good toy clear out is had!
 If the boys haven’t asked or used the item in the last year, off to the charity shop it goes.
 Of course, once I’ve cleared out, the oldest always asks for one of the rejected items!!
 I have been known to buy back a chucked out item from the charity shop!!
 Suzie from Mother Gets Lippy.

 I clean my oven.
 It always takes a real battering over Christmas with all the cooking and I love to have it all clean again for the new year!
 Laura from Five Little Doves.

 I like to hoover and dust behind and under the beds, tops of cupboards, behind units, all the corners you never normally see, so the house is all fresh from the start of the year.
 Sabrina from The Mummy Stylist.